ClaytonHughes/d-tut/source/slices.rst

 The basic array type in D is called a slice.
 In C an array is just syntactic sugar for a pointer, which means that length checks must be handled by the user.
-Higher-level languages like Java provide an referenced data structure, which necessarily means a double indirection.
+Higher-level languages like Java provide a referenced data structure, which necessarily means a double indirection.
 D slices are in between.
 They know their size,